 For each stage of construction, each Sample Set will be composed of dwelling units eligible for the applicable Sampling Verifications within a 90-calendar day period.
 For example: a Sample Set that is defined for a predrywall inspection must include dwelling units that are eligible for that pre-drywall inspection within a given 90-day period.
-If fewer than five (5) dwelling units are available for that phase of inspection, the Sample Set must be cut off at the number of dwelling units that are available within that 90-day period.
-This Sample Set need not be carried through to final inspection; in fact, a whole new Sample Set may be defined for the final inspection phase based on the dwelling units available for that phase within a new, 90-day period applied to that phase of tests and inspections.
+If fewer than five (5) dwelling units are available for that phase of inspection, the Sample Set must be limited to the number of dwelling units that are available within that 90-day period.
+This Sample Set need not be carried through to final inspection;at the Rater’s discretion, a new Sample Set may be defined for the final inspection phase based on the dwelling units available for that phase within a new, 90-day period applied to that phase of tests and inspections.

 Each dwelling unit subject to sampling is required to be part of an identified set of Sampling Verifications for each test or inspection that is sampled;